Ramjibanpur: Area overview

 Ishwar Chandra Vidyasagar, scholar, social reformer and a key figure of the Bengal Renaissance, was born at Birsingha on 26 September 1820.

 Ghatal subdivision, shown in the map alongside, has alluvial soils.
 Around 85% of the total cultivated area is cropped more than once.
 It has a density of population of 1,099 per km2, but being a small subdivision only a little over a fifth of the people in the district reside in this subdivision.
-14.33% of the population lives in urban areas and 86.67% lives in the rural areas.
+14.33% of the population lives in urban areas and the rest in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per 2011 Census of India, Ramjibanpur had a total population of 19,611 of which 10,030 (51%) were males and 9,581 (49%) were females.
+As per 2011 Census of India, Ramjibanpur had a population of 19,611 of which 10,030 (51%) were males and 9,581 (49%) females.
 Population in the age range 0–6 years was 2,109.
 The total number of literate persons in Ramjibanpur was 14,735 (84.19% of the population over 6 years).